 Japan – May is a wonderful time to hike in the National Parks and get off the beaten track or to see some Sumo wrestling in Tokyo either at a professional wrestling match or behind the scenes in the Sumo wrestling stables.

 Laos – This is the beginning of the rainy season which tends to be warmer with short rain showers in the afternoon.
-A haze often forms in the air as a result of the slashing and burning of crops in the countryside.
+A haze often forms in the air because of the slashing and burning of countryside crops.

 Malaysia – Better weather is experienced on the east coast and now is a good time to see the markets in Kuala Lumpur in full swing.
 It is also one of the best times for jungle treks in Borneo.